nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/11 - Sentence Production Models.md

 3. The lady is filling the sweets into the jar.
 4. The lady is covering the scarf on her head.
 (Ebbels, 2007)

+Answer: the wrong planning frame has been chosen, but the arguments have been linked to the right position in the planning frame.

 ### 3. Positional level

-## 3a.
+#### 3a.
 What information is represented at the Positional level?

 Now we have syntactic information!